yuvalmGS/gigaspaces-wiki-jekyll/xap100/maven-plugin.markdown

 # Running Processing Units

 After packaging the Processing Units, you might want to test the validity of the assemblies.
-The OpenSpaces Maven plugin makes it possible to run the Processing Units as standalone modules.
+The XAP Maven plugin makes it possible to run the Processing Units as standalone modules.
 The Maven plugin includes all the assembly dependencies in the execution classpath, making sure that the Processing Unit finds all the required resources.
 Managing to run the Processing Unit as a module while failing to run it as a standalone module might imply that a problem exists with the assembly definitions.

 Make sure you are in the directory of the project.
 To run Processing Units as standalone modules, use the following command-line: